gurugeek/blog/posts/2016-01-08-simple-isolated-builds-in-docker.md

+title: Simple Isolated Builds in Docker
+categories:
+  - Linux
+  - Docker
+  - Rust
+published_date: "2016-01-08 01:52:25 +1100"
-extends: default.liquid
+layout: default.liquid
+data:
   layout: post
-title: "Simple Isolated Builds in Docker"
-date: 08 Jan 2016 01:52:25 +1100
   comments: true
-categories: [Linux, Docker, Rust]
 ---
 I needed a simple, automated way to build a Rust project for deployment to a Debian system.
 Docker seems to be popular for deploying though I'm using it as a chroot with a nice CLI.
 Eventually I would like the build product to be a deb